dissyskcl/starter-academic/content/news/rmtn2021/index.md

 subtitle: A virtual workshop organized at MPI -- 7-18 June 2021

 # Summary for listings and search engines
-summary: Izaak Neri will be a scientific coordinator of the virtual workshop organized at MPI, that aims to bring together researchers working on random matrix theory and complex systems.
-7-18 June 2021.
-Apply!
+summary: Izaak Neri is scientific coordinator of the virtual workshop organized at MPI, that aims to bring together researchers working on random matrix theory and complex systems.

 # Link this post with a project
 projects: []